5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 These has many purposes, including :

+- Want to gather the cards, pre-shuffle the encounter deck ahead of time, without mistakenly shuffle in the sets that are meant to be set aside.
-- Want to know what are needed for an entire campaign run.
+- Want to know what are needed for an entire campaign run, to pack up for trips, etc.
-- Want to gather the cards ahead of reading the story, due to storage "logistics".
+- Want to optimize "storage logistics".
 - Want to setup the for the next time right at the end of today's session.
 - Want to see the overall encounter set usage statistics.

 However, players come and go.
 Many sheets has editing disabled, and the player that stopped playing the game won't have time to maintain it anymore.
-The forked version is made because someone want to continue, or just that the visualization is not to their liking.
+Forked versions are made because someone want to continue, or just that the visualization is not to their liking.

 So I made a yet another version.
 These are my reasons :